Boat Storage Options In San Antonio And How To Prep Your Boat For Winter

 If something less expensive and more flexible sounds up your alley, storing your boat in San Antonio is easy with Lockaway Storage.
 Many of our locations can accommodate large boats and other watercraft with both covered and uncovered parking as well as some extra tall drive up units.

-Our fees vary between facility, but parking will generally be less than a fraction of the cost of marina fees, around $100/month or less.
+Our fees vary between facility, but parking will generally be less than a fraction of the cost of marina fees.
 Be sure to speak to your facility manager for specifics.

 The savings you collect by not paying for storage at a marina can be used to fuel your adventures.
 Our month-to-month contracts mean that you can come and go as you please.
 If you are looking for a cost effective, low commitment solution to storing your boat when you aren’t using it, Lockaway Storage is your answer!
 Find the location most convenient for you on our locations page.